dicortech/bio_builder/README.md

     }
 }
 ```
-Now declare an oblect of the ProfileModel in the setContentent lambda.
+Now declare an oblect of the ProfileModel inside the setContentent lambda.
 ```kotlin
 val bioModel: ProfileModel = viewModel()
 ```